adielashrov/Enhance-DL-with-SBM-Modelsward2023/TRL/Readme.md

 9. You should now see two tabs: "Scene" and "Game".
 Click on the "Game" tab and you should be able to see the robot at the center of the maze.

 ### Part 3: Executing the simulation

+Prerequisite: You should have both the Python project opened in pycharm, and the unity project opened in Unity editor.

+1. In pycharm, add a run configuration to execute `main_guard.py`

+2. Run the python file, you should see the following line printed in the console:

+[INFO] Listening on port 5004.
+Start training by pressing the Play button in the Unity Editor.

+3. Go to the "Unity Editor -> Game" and click "play".